ibm-cloud-docs/power-iaas/configuring-private-network.md

 * You must have a Direct Link connection.
 * This option is typically used to manage environments and is not recommended for production workloads.
 * Because VPN connections are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a jump server.
-* For more information, see [Setting up SSL VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ssl-vpn-connections) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).
+* For more information, see [Setting up an SSL VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ssl-vpn-connections) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).

 **Using a IPSec VPN and a VRA**